Home / About Masai Mara

 Ostrich

-Africa's largest bird — and the world's largest.
-A common sight on the Mara grasslands, running at speeds that rival many predators.
+Africa's largest bird and a common sight on the grasslands.

 Martial Eagle